dongzgh/dongzgh.github.io/_posts/2018-01-03-journaling-daily-activities.md

 * [HEXAGONMI](#hexagonmi)
   * Migrated trim line export functions to common modules
 	* Discussed with Eric and Muhammad about trim line data preparation from AGW
-	* Developed transient trim line manifold for DblAttached feature
+	* Developed transient trim line manifold for DblAttach feature

 ## 2020-06-05